efournie/kstars-watchdog/README.md

 - Finally, if KStars crashes or is closed, the script will restart it.

 It is a bash script but can probably very easily converted to zsh or sh.

 For now, it uses X and not Wayland.

 By default, no log file is written but changing the value of LOGFILE allows to save the outputs to a file.

+The script can be started if KStars is already running.

+Further actions (for example unparking the dome) can easily be added with qdbus.
+[The KStars API is well described here.](https://api.kde.org/legacy/kstars/html/index.html)